Go back you your Cloud9 environment and open your app workspace at serverless-observability-workshop/code/sample-app-tracing.

 }

 Next, we are ready to add our annotations in case of successful and failed executions to our given Item ID.
-Inside your handler
+Inside your handler, find and add in the end of your try and beginning of your catch statements the annotations for ItemsCount and Status:

 // Initialization